 A fan’s guide – the club from early doors to today

-With a history only dating to 2002 but roots going back nearly 140 years, Airdrieonians are the modern-day reconfiguration of the venerable club that spent nearly 60 seasons in Scotland’s top flight, finishing runners-up four times.
+With a history only dating to 2002 but whose roots go back the best part of 150 years, Airdrieonians are the modern-day reconfiguration of the venerable club that spent nearly 60 seasons in Scotland’s top flight, finishing runners-up four times.

 With their golden days in the 1920s but still able to qualify for Europe in the 1990s, the Airdrie of old played at a revered little ground just off the main street of this former industrial town just east of Glasgow.